Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 - Final thoughts

-Read on to learn how ovulation tests work, what a faint positive line on your test could mean, and how to get clearer results.
+Read on to learn how ovulation tests work, whether a faint positive line on your test could mean you’re pregnant, and how to get clearer results.

 What are ovulation tests?